CodingLL25/hangman-mini-game/README.md

 - Use of os clear with the play game function to improve usability by preventing the need to scroll.

 ## Credits
+- [AskPython](https://www.askpython.com/python/examples/hangman-game-in-python) and [GeeksGorGeeks](https://www.geeksforgeeks.org/python/hangman-game-python/) for a step-by-step guide on creating a hangman game using python language.
+- [W3Schools](https://www.w3schools.com/) for providing tutorials on python.
+- [Iuliia Konovalova](https://github.com/IuliiaKonovalova/madlib_with_python) for guidance throughout, and for providing an example of how to write a README file for this python project.
+- [Microsoft Copilot](https://copilot.microsoft.com/chats/56DMeNEbW87deqebaB8W4) for generating the random lists of words for animals, movies and flowers.

 ## Acknowledgements
   - [Iuliia Konovalova](https://github.com/IuliiaKonovalova) for being a wonderful mentor throughout this process, and for providing clear guidance for this submission.